Cricket Namibia

 The Namibia Cricket Board, known commercially as Cricket Namibia, is the official governing body of the sport of cricket in Namibia.
-Its current headquarters is in Windhoek, Namibia.
+Its current headquarters is in Windhoek, which is the capital and largest city of Namibia.
 Cricket Namibia is Namibia's representative at the International Cricket Council and has been an Associate Member of that body since 1992.
 It is also a Member of the African Cricket Association.